 Policy on Splitting Classes

 This policy was the product of whole-staff collaboration in tandem with the Parents and Board of Management of Scoil Náisiúnta Naomh Micheál.
-The policy was reviewed during the 2016/17 school year following input from parents, children and staff.
+The policy was reviewed during the 2016/17 school year and again in 2018/19, following input from parents, children and staff.

 Aims and Objectives of this Policy

 • To provide a framework for the splitting of classes

 • To outline the criteria on which children are selected to be placed in mixed or straight classes